United Airlines Logo

 United Airlines Logo 1961-1971

-The new logo looks like a two-tone spike: blue at the bottom and red at the top.
-It is positioned vertically with minimal slope and is crossed in the middle by the word “United” on a white background.
+The new logo looks like a two-color spike: blue at the bottom and red at the top.
+It is positioned vertically with a minimal slope and intersected in the middle by the word “United” on a white background.

 1971 – 1974